yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 *The project should strive to create a level playing field in any secondary markets.*

 1. Identify, manage, and mitigate potential conflicts of interest including self-dealing by project leaders.
-2. Do not engage in intentional conduct to manipulate the value of the token, i.e., by spreading false or misleading information, improperly affecting the number of tokens available for purchase, or rigging token quotes or prices on any forums.
+2. Do not engage in intentional conduct to manipulate the value of the token, i.e. by spreading false or misleading information, improperly affecting the number of tokens available for purchase, or rigging token quotes or prices on any forums.

 ### Principle 7: Token Safety and Security